reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

 The `forEachOrdered` method processes the elements of the stream in the order specified by its source, regardless of whether we executed the stream in serial or parallel.
 In this way, we lose the benefits of parallelism if we use operations like `forEachOrdered()` with parallel streams.

 ## Conclusion
 In this article, we looked at the different capabilities of Java Streams.
-Here is a summary of the important points covered in the post:
+Here is a summary of the important points from the article:
 1. A stream is a sequence of elements on which we can perform different kinds of sequential and parallel operations.
 2. The `java.util.stream` package contains the interfaces and classes to support functional-style operations on streams of elements.
 In addition to the `Stream` interface, which is a stream of object references, there are primitive specializations like `IntStream`, `LongStream`, and `DoubleStream`.
 3. We can obtain streams from arrays and collections by calling the `stream()` method.
 We can also get s Stream by calling the static factory method on the Stream class.